Digitex City Hits Market Capitalization of $12.57 Million (DGTX)

-Digitex City (CURRENCY:DGTX) traded 6.2% higher against the dollar during the 24 hour period ending at 12:00 PM E.T. on May 7th.
-One Digitex City coin can currently be purchased for about $0.0135 or 0.00000057 BTC on major exchanges.
-In the last week, Digitex City has traded 33.3% lower against the dollar.
-Digitex City has a total market cap of $12.57 million and approximately $2.07 million worth of Digitex City was traded on exchanges in the last 24 hours.
+Digitex City (CURRENCY:DGTX) traded up 6.2% against the dollar during the 1 day period ending at 9:00 AM E.T. on May 8th.
+Digitex City has a market capitalization of $12.57 million and $2.07 million worth of Digitex City was traded on exchanges in the last 24 hours.
+During the last week, Digitex City has traded 33.3% lower against the dollar.
+One Digitex City coin can currently be purchased for about $0.0135 or 0.00000057 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.